MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/remote-execution.md

 The R functions used for remote execution are provided in the `mrsdeploy` package.
 However, the `mrsdeploy` package can only be used **after Microsoft R Server has been [configured to operationalize analytics](configure-enterprise.md)** by your administrator.

-Read the introductory article ["`mrsdeploy` functions"](../mrsdeploy/mrsdeploy.md) for the supported R Client and R Server configurations for this package and remote execution as well as for a list of the [remote execution functions](../mrsdeploy/mrsdeploy.md#remote-functions) contained in that package.
-In that article, you can also learn how to load the package.
+Read the article ["`mrsdeploy` functions"](../mrsdeploy/mrsdeploy.md) for the supported configurations for this package and remote execution as well as for a list of the [remote execution functions](../mrsdeploy/mrsdeploy.md#remote-functions) contained in that package.

 ## How to create a remote session

 To create a remote session, you must first authenticate with R Server using one of the `mrsdeploy` login functions:  `remoteLogin()` and `remoteLoginAAD()`.
-With these functions, you can authenticate, set the arguments to create a remote R session on the R Server ( `session = TRUE` ) and even place yourself in the remote command line upon login `commandline = TRUE`.
+With these functions, you can authenticate, set the arguments to create a remote R session on the R Server (`session = TRUE`) and even place yourself in the remote command line upon login `commandline = TRUE`.

 Read the article ["Connecting to R Server with mrsdeploy"](../operationalize/mrsdeploy-connection.md) for more on authentication with `mrsdeploy` and syntax.